AjayKMehta/setup-machine/NeovimNotes.md

 Let's illustrate usage for operator-pending and visual mode:

-1. `dss` would let you delete text based on a search and selected label.
+1. `dfs` would let you delete text based on a search and selected label.
 2. `v$` selects from current position to end of line.
-Type `sb` to extend selection based on search (backwards only) and selected label.
+Type `fb` to extend selection based on search (backwards only) and selected label.
 Then type `d` to delete visual selection.

 #### undo-glow.nvim